 techniques for teaching others about composting

 Anyone who has an interest in composting can become a Master Composter!
 The prerequisites are an enthusiasm for acquiring and sharing knowledge about composting and the interest and time to participate.
 Master Composters are valued volunteers trained to educate the public and stimulate enthusiasm for home composting.

-Course Requirements: To become a master composter requires 18-23 hours of classroom instruction, two field trips, plus 15 hours of supervised community training, and 15 hours of independent projects/community service.
 Participants design projects according to their interests; projects might include giving classes at schools, building compost bins at community gardens, giving workshops at block parties, creating a community compost site or working to improve current NYC Compost Project Community Compost Sites.

 Eligibility: Participants must live or work in New York City.